-Overview Displays the entity's most important counters, in addition to the SLA compliance pie chart and a pie chart representing the various components of response time.
-The response time components include: Desferment Client time, Queue time, Application time and Database time.
-Performance Displays the average response time for the entity over the selected time period, broken down into the following components: Client time, Queue time, Application time and Database time.
+- Overview.
+Displays the entity's most important counters, in addition to the SLA compliance pie chart and a pie chart representing the various components of response time.
+The response time components include:

+- Client time

+- · Queue time

+- · Application time

+- · Database time

+- Performance.
+Displays the average response time for the entity over the selected time period, broken down into the following components:

+- · Client time

+- · Queue time

+- Application time

+- · Database time

-Load Displays the number of transactions and steps executed by the selected entity and its summed response time broken down into its components.
+- Load.
+Displays the number of transactions and steps executed by the selected entity and its summed response time broken down into its components.

-SLA compliance Displays SLA compliance over the selected time period.
+- SLA compliance.
+Displays SLA compliance over the selected time period.

-Scalability Displays the steps and the average response time over the selected time period.
+- Scalability.
+Displays the steps and the average response time over the selected time period.

-See "About the counters in Precise for SAP" on page 22.

-See "About the entities you can examine in the Activity tab" on page 36.
+See and About the counters in Precise for SAP, About the entities you can examine in the Activity tab, and Business-oriented entities.

-See "Business-oriented entities" on page 36.